SchweizerischeBundesbahnen/scion-workbench/CONTRIBUTING.md

 The following scopes are allowed:

 - `workbench`: If the change affects the `@scion/workbench` NPM package.
-- `application-platform`: If the change affects the `@scion/workbench-application-platform` NPM package.
 - `demo`: If the change affects the `SCION Workbench Demo Application`.
 </details>